oven-baked pork chops in a white ceramic roasting tray

 Can I skip the searing step?

 Yes, I usually skip this step.
-I just bake them directly—brushing them with oil and watching the timing closely to avoid drying out.
+I just bake these pork chops directly, brushing them with oil and watching the timing closely to avoid drying out.

-Well, I recommend adding them to your freezer meal prep.
+Yes, I recommend adding them to your freezer meal prep.
 These pork chops can be marinated and frozen raw, making them the perfect option for a prep-ahead dinner.
-Just thaw overnight and bake—no chopping or mixing after work!
+Just thaw overnight and bake; no chopping or mixing after work!
 In my opinion, when they are cold, they can become a bit chewy, so I avoid meal prep with them.
 Just enjoy them hot.

 Fancy a Freebie?